acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 **GENERAL TERMS & CONDITIONS**

-1. **INTRODUCTION**
+### 1. INTRODUCTION

-1.1 This General Terms and Conditions (the **Terms**) is hereby set out for the supply of air charter services, related services, concierge services, or any ancillary services that may be required and are provided by the Supplier to the Charterer in accordance with the Air Charter Agreement (the **Agreement**).
+1.1 These General Terms and Conditions (the **Terms**) are hereby set out for the supply of air charter services, related services, concierge services, or any ancillary services that may be required and are provided by the Supplier to the Charterer in accordance with the Air Charter Agreement (the **Agreement**).

 1.2 The provisions of the Terms shall constitute an integral part of the Agreement, whether embedded in it, or attached thereto as a separate document or sent under separate cover as an addendum, or as otherwise referred to in any manner whatsoever in the Agreement.